dustinpfister/blog_posts/_posts/canvas-example-game-cannon-shoot.md

 Now that I got the utility module out of the way it is not time to go over the game module for this cannon shoot canvas game example.
 This module is what I will be using in my main JavaScript file to create a game state, update it, as well as attaching some event handers to mutate state that way.

+In addition to methods and a state object it is also worth mentioning that there is more than one mode for this game module.
+That is that I made a state machine of sorts as part of this module where there three modes, and there are update methods and or event handlers for each o them.
+There is the aim mode where the player can set the heading and power level of the cannon.
+Then there is the fired mode where the shot is currently in motion, and finally there is the over mode that the game state will be in when the shot hits the ground.

 ### 2.1 - The start of the module and create new state method

 So I start off the module with an IIFE, and at the top of the function expression there is my create new state method.
 This methods creates and returns a new game state that can then be passed to other public methods of this module that are used to mutate and update that state, by way of user input and update methods.